Feeling Sluggish? Try This 3-Day Clean Eating Challenge and Feel the Difference in Your Energy

 fatigue:

-Deficiencies: Your body struggles to perform basic functions without
+- Nutrient Deficiencies: Your body struggles to perform basic functions without proper fuel.

 By giving my body a short, focused break, I experienced a